django/asgiref/docs/extensions.rst

 Debug
 -----

-The debug extension allows a way to send debug information from the ASGI application to an entity acting as an ASGI server.
-This extension is not meant to be used in production, but only for testing purposes, and ASGI servers should not implement it.
+The debug extension allows a way to send debug information from an ASGI application in its responses.
+This extension is not meant to be used in production, only for testing purposes, and ASGI servers should not implement it.

 The entity acting as ASGI server will provide ``http.response.debug`` in the extensions part of the scope::